stvasilev/IpInfo/README.md

 Set your Java `PATH` to the `bin` folder just run the `.jar` file via terminal with `java -jar ipInfo.jar`.

 #### OpenJDK + OpenJFX
-Set your java `PATH` to the `bin` folder and when yo will have to include the JavaFX lib path with `--module-path` and afterwards its modules with `--add-modules` as additional arguments arguments.
+Set your java `PATH` to the `bin` folder and when you will have to include the JavaFX lib path with `--module-path` and afterwards its modules with `--add-modules` as additional arguments.